Strathfield railway station

-Strathfield railway station is a heritage-listed railway station located on the Main Suburban line in the Sydney suburb of Strathfield in the Municipality of Strathfield local government area of New South Wales, Australia.
-The station is served by Sydney Trains' T1 North Shore & Western Line, T9 Northern Line, T2 Leppington & Inner West Line, T3 Liverpool & Inner West Line suburban services as well as NSW TrainLink Intercity and regional services.
-The station is located on the Main Northern and Main Western railway lines, forming a major junction for regional and suburban rail services.
-The station and associated infrastructure was added to the New South Wales State Heritage Register on 2 April 1999.
+Strathfield railway station is a heritage-listed suburban railway station located at the junction of the Main Suburban and Main Northern lines, serving the Sydney suburb of Strathfield.
+The station is served by Sydney Trains T1 North Shore & Western Line, T9 Northern Line, T2 Leppington & Inner West Line and T3 Liverpool & Inner West Line services and intercity Blue Mountains Line and Central Coast & Newcastle Line services, as well as NSW TrainLink regional services.
+The station and its associated infrastructure was added to the New South Wales State Heritage Register on 2 April 1999.